jeffmcmahan/Function.check/README.md

 ```
 TypeError: newUser(name = String, email = String, age = Number)

-   name was not of type Function.
+   name was not of type String.
 Boolean provided: false

    email was not of type String.
 Function provided: function find(query=String) ...